 Accommodations and supports: Partner positions learner using techniques and strategies prescribed and modeled by PTs and OTs to ensure access to best sensory and motor abilities.
 Goal: Learner visually and/or tactually searches for familiar item used for support in the place where it is usually located.

-4. Learner Step: Explore player while music is playing.
+Learner Step: Explore player while music is playing.
 Accommodations and supports: Partner plays music, and watches for any motor response that might indicate a desire to interact with player.
-Partner facilitates exploration by helping the learner follow through on any form of exploration initiated by him using hand-under-hand guidance.
+Partner facilitates exploration by helping the learner follow through on any form of self-initiated exploration using hand-under-hand guidance.